os72/protobuf-dynamic/README.md

 ---

-Library to simplify working with the Protocol Buffers reflection mechanism, no protoc compiler required:
+Library to simplify working with the Protocol Buffers reflection mechanism, no protoc compiler required.
+Supports the major protobuf features: primitive types, complex and nested types, labels, default values, etc
 * Dynamic schema creation - at runtime
 * Dynamic message creation from schema
 * Schema merging
 * Schema serialization, deserialization
 * Schema parsing from protoc compiler output
+* Compatible with protobuf-java 2.4.1, 2.5.0, 2.6.1

 See the Protocol Buffers site for details: https://github.com/google/protobuf